What is the best meditation practice for you?

-Mantras and Affirmations are a single word, a sentence or a paragraph that you can repeat over and over again.
+Mantras and Affirmations take the form of a single word, a sentence, or a paragraph that you can repeat over and over again.
 This practice can be done several times during the day, or like me, just used once a day as one part of your meditation.

 “Always have the support of a cheerful and optimistic state of mind”.

-When I’ve been feeling a bit low or down about things (like Mum’s dementia), I can try and change that.
-I can think about what I’m worried about, what I’m anxious about and change those thoughts into more positive, action-orientated thoughts.
-This helps lift my spirits.
+- When I’ve been feeling a bit low or down about things (like Mum’s dementia), I want to lift my spirits.

 Meditation Practice: Visualisations

-Some people find Visualisation practice really easy to do, some people find them quite hard.
+Some people find visualisation really easy to do, some find them quite hard.
 I find them hard!
-However, I still have a go at doing them because they strengthen your ability to focus.
-The process of focusing is a combination of four things:
+However, I still have a go at doing them, because you get lots of practice at staying focused.

 Meditation Practice: Using your senses

-This is where you’re using one of your senses.
-For example:
+This is where you’re using one of your senses like vision, hearing, touch, etc. For example:

-Looking at an object like a leaf or a stone.
+- Looking at an object like a leaf, a flower, or a stone.

-Listening to sound, like the sound of the rain or wind, to a clock, to some music or chanting.
+- Listening to the sound of rain or wind, to a clock, to some music or chanting.

-These techniques are really good practices to build your meditation skills as they give your mind something tangible to focus on.
-That makes it easier to stay focused and notice when your mind is wandering and bring it back.
+These techniques are really good to build your meditation skills as they give your mind something tangible to focus on.
+That makes it easier to concentrate, notice when your mind is wandering and bring it back.

-If you are wondering, “Well, where do I start?” my recommendation would be to start with a breathing-based meditation practice.
-You can download a free one from my website.
-It’s called the Nine Breaths meditation.
-Use it as the starting point for learning the process of relaxation within meditation.
+If you’re wondering, “Where do I start?” my recommendation would be to start with a breathing-based meditation practice.
+You can download the Nine Breaths by clicking on the link.
+Use it to experience a short relaxation as you meditate.